-The Company's acquisition of Illinois Corn Processing, LLC ("ICP") was consummated on July 3, 2017, and as a result, the Company's accompanying consolidated financial statements include the results of ICP only as of December 31, 2017 and for the three and six months ended June 30, 2018.
+The Company's acquisition of Illinois Corn Processing, LLC ("ICP") was consummated on July 3, 2017, and as a result, the Company's accompanying consolidated financial statements include the results of ICP since that date.

 The Company is a leading producer and marketer of low-carbon renewable fuels in the United States.
 The Company has a combined production capacity of 605 million gallons per year, markets, on an annualized basis, nearly 1.0 billion gallons of ethanol and specialty alcohols, and produces, on an annualized basis, over 3.0 million tons of co-products on a dry matter basis, such as wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, dried yeast and CO_2 .